-You will find further information on stowing objects, luggage and loads securely under "Loading guidelines" (▷ page 208).
+You will find further information on stowing objects, luggage or loads under "Loading guidelines" (⊳ page 213).

 Child restraint systems or their securing systems which have been damaged or subjected to a load in an accident can no longer protect as intended.
 The child cannot then be restrained in the event of an accident, heavy braking or sudden changes of direction.
 There is an increased risk of injury, possibly even fatal.